Who Pays Realtor Fees?

 -

-In this post, we’ll break down who pays real estate agent commissions and provide a simple commission calculator to help you estimate your agent fees — and weigh whether you’ll offer to cover the buyer’s agent costs.
+In this post, we’ll break down who pays real estate agent commissions.
+We’ll also share a simple commission calculator to help you estimate your agent fees and figure out whether you’ll want to cover the buyer’s agent costs.

-In short, while home sellers are no longer obligated to offer compensation to the buyer’s agent, in practice, most sellers continue to do so, especially in markets where:
+In short, while sellers are no longer required to offer compensation to the buyer’s agent, in practice, most still do, especially in markets where:

 - Buyer demand has cooled due to higher mortgage rates